-This is another one to practice at home.
 Rope your seat neighbor into holding supplies.
 Trust me, that person wants it over with as fast as possible too.
 Take a receiving blanket or disposable changing pad and put it over your lap.
-Lay baby on her back, butt end towards you.
-Try to distract her with a toy near her head if possible.
+Lay baby on their back, butt end towards you.
+Try to distract them with a toy if possible.

-Spread out the new diaper and put it under her butt.
+Spread out the new diaper and put it under their butt.
 Once that’s in place, peel off the old diaper.
 Slide it out and fasten the new one.

 12. What diaper supplies should I pack for a flight?

 Obviously you want that plane diaper to contain everything.
 No leaks, pooptastrophes or escaped pee!
-I recommend nighttime diapers.
+I recommend using nighttime diapers on a plane.
 They’re made to contain extra fluids and if baby sleeps for a long time on the plane, you won’t be worried.
 Another trick we’ve used?
 Cloth diaper covers.
-Believe it or not we actually brought two of ours cross country on flights while cloth diapering.
-We stopped that for our fourth, but I still use the waterproof cover over a disposable diaper as an extra “uh-oh” layer.
+Believe it or not we actually brought two of ours cross-country on flights while cloth diapering.
+We stopped that for our fourth, but I still used the waterproof cover over a disposable diaper as an extra “uh-oh” layer.

 14. Attitude is everything.